dsavell/docker-grav/README.md

 ![grav](https://getgrav-grav.netdna-ssl.com/user/pages/media/grav-logo.svg)

 Grav is a Fast, Simple, and Flexible file-based Web-platform.
 There is Zero installation required.
-Just extract the ZIP archive, and you are already up and running.
 Although Grav follows principles similar to other flat-file CMS platforms, it has a different design philosophy than most.

-The name Grav is just a shortened version of the word Gravity.
-The shared name space of our platform and a movie starring Sandra Bullock is pure coincidence!
-More importantly, gravity is also a very important physical principle that describes the forces of attraction between objects.
-Frankly, the name was chosen as a temporary "codename" for the project and it just stuck.

 The underlying architecture of Grav is built using well established and best-in-class technologies.
 This is to ensure that Grav is simple to use and easy to extend.
 Some of these key technologies include: